Tree-Level Color-Kinematics Duality from Pure Spinor Actions: Introduction

 \section{Introduction}

 Color--kinematics (CK) duality~\cite{Bern:2008qj,Bern:2010ue,Bern:2010yg} is a remarkable hidden feature of certain perturbative quantum field theories that puts the kinematic spacetime structure on the same footing as internal gauge or flavor symmetries.
-This idea has manifold implications and applications, as reviewed in~\cite{Carrasco:2015iwa,Borsten:2020bgv, Bern:2019prr,Adamo:2022dcm,Bern:2022wqg}.
-In particular, it is key to the famous double copy prescription~\cite{Bern:2008qj,Bern:2010ue,Bern:2010yg}, which allows for the construction of gravitational scattering amplitudes from a particular parameterization of the scattering amplitudes of supersymmetric Yang--Mills (SYM) theory.
+This idea has manifold implications and applications as reviewed in~\cite{Carrasco:2015iwa,Borsten:2020bgv, Bern:2019prr,Adamo:2022dcm,Bern:2022wqg}.
+In particular, it is key to the famous double copy prescription~\cite{Bern:2008qj,Bern:2010ue,Bern:2010yg} that allows for the construction of gravitational scattering amplitudes from a particular parameterization of the scattering amplitudes of supersymmetric Yang--Mills (SYM) theory.

-CK-duality and the double copy were originally discovered using on-shell amplitudes technology.
-Having been shown the way by scattering amplitudes, it is natural to ask if one can return to the standard Lagrangian field theory starting point, possibly shedding further light on CK-duality~\cite{Bern:2010yg, Tolotti:2013caa, Borsten:2020zgj,Borsten:2021hua,Borsten:2021rmh,Borsten:2022vtg,Ben-Shahar:2022ixa}.
-This is all the more natural from the homotopy algebraic perspective, which puts Lagrangians and on-shell amplitudes on the same footing~\cite{Jurco:2018sby,Macrelli:2019afx,Arvanitakis:2019ald,Jurco:2019yfd}.
-Indeed, under the right conditions the kinematic Lie algebra and CK-duality are symmetries of the Lagrangian, just as gauge invariance is manifest in the Yang--Mills action~\cite{Borsten:2022vtg}.
+CK-duality and the double copy were originally discovered using on-shell amplitude technology.
+Having been shown the way by scattering amplitudes, we are naturally led to ask if we can return to the standard Lagrangian field theory starting point, possibly shedding further light on CK-duality~\cite{Bern:2010yg, Tolotti:2013caa, Borsten:2020zgj,Borsten:2021hua,Borsten:2021gyl,Borsten:2022vtg,Ben-Shahar:2022ixa}.
+This is all the more natural from the homotopy algebraic perspective, which puts Lagrangians and on-shell amplitudes on equal footing~\cite{Jurco:2018sby,Macrelli:2019afx,Arvanitakis:2019ald,Jurco:2019yfd}.
+In certain cases the kinematic Lie algebra and CK-duality are indeed symmetries of the Lagrangian, just as gauge invariance is manifest in the Yang--Mills action~\cite{Borsten:2022vtg}.

-The main ingredient in our discussion is the notion of $\BVbox$-algebra introduced in~\cite{Reiterer:2019dys} in the context of first-order Yang--Mills theory.
-In general, any field theory action with an underlying $\BVbox$-algebra has a kinematic Lie algebra, as explained in~\cite{Borsten:2022vtg}, see also~\cite{Reiterer:2019dys}.
-For perturbative computations with suitable propagators, a kinematic Lie algebra then further implies CK-duality in the conventional sense.
+The main ingredient in our discussion is the notion of $\BVbox$-algebras introduced in~\cite{Reiterer:2019dys} for first-order Yang--Mills theory, where $\BBox$ denotes a second order differential operator.
+Any field theory with an underlying $\BVbox$-algebra has a kinematic Lie algebra~\cite{Borsten:2022vtg}, see also~\cite{Reiterer:2019dys}.
+That is, the tree-level Feynman diagram expansion is built from Lie-algebra valued vertices tied together with propagators $\frac{1}{\BBox}$.
+In the special case that $\BBox=\wave$, the spacetime d'Alembertian, this implies conventional CK-duality if one can extract finite numerators.\footnote{See also~\cite{Bonezzi:2022yuh,Bonezzi:2022bse} for related work manifesting CK-duality and applying it to the explicit construction of double field theory.}